Clutha Warm Homes Voluntary Targeted Rate Programme

 Council has a Biodiversity Fund for activities that protect or enhance Biodiversity in the Clutha District.
-More information about the fund criteria and eligibility is available by downloading the Policy on Biodiversity Funding from our policies page.
+More information about the fund criteria and eligibility is available by downloading the Policy on Biodiversity.

 Applications Forms can be downloaded from our Forms & Guides page.